ritiksharma-tz/ai-workshop-agent-skills/README.md

 ---

-## Session 2: Skills vs Prompts & Introduction to Agents
+## Skills vs Prompts & Introduction to Agents

-The session is split into standalone topic docs.
+It splits into standalone topic docs.
 Open each one, walk through it, demo, move on.

 | #   | Topic                                | Doc                                                                                              | Demo                 |
 | --- | ------------------------------------ | ------------------------------------------------------------------------------------------------ | -------------------- |